AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ### Fixed Issues {#fixed-issues-15860}

-* Fixes regression for displaying Launches console when a launch refers toa deleted/moved page
+* Fixes regression for displaying Launches console when a launch refers to a deleted or moved page.

 ### Known Issues {#known-issues-15860}